 Caroline says, 'Recent studies have suggested that collisions played an important role in the formation of pallasites too.
-During the bustling, crowded early solar system, material hit-and-run collisions could have completely disrupted the planetesimal, mixing the core and mantle materials together.'
+During the bustling, crowded early solar system, hit-and-run collisions could have completely disrupted the planetesimal, mixing the core and mantle materials together.'

 After billions of years in the asteroid belt, other impacts fragmented the pallasite parent body, creating the meteorites that end up on Earth today.

 A snapshot of our planet's formation